pantor/griffig/README.md

 ### Gripper Class

-We use the gripper class for collision checks.
+We use the gripper class for collision checks and to specify the minimum and maximum gripper stroke

 ```python
 gripper = Gripper(  # Everything in [m]